RosettaCommons/documentation/scripting_documentation/RosettaScripts/ResidueSelectors/ResidueSelectors.md

 #### RandomResidueSelector

 Selects residues in the pose at random.
 Note that this residue selector is stochastic.
 This is, it will return a different set of residues every time it is called.
-However, the randomly selected residues can be saved using the [[StoreResidueSubsetMover]] and retrieved using the [[StoredResidueSubset]] selector.
+However, the randomly selected residues can be saved using the [[StoreResidueSubsetMover]] and retrieved using the [[StoredResidueSubset|ResidueSelectors#other_storedresiduesubset]] selector.

     <RandomResidue name="(&string)"
         selector="(TrueSelector &string)"